• EnglishEspañol日本語한국어Português

 • A feature is an individual experience or element of functionality in the New Relic platform or a New Relic capability.

 • A capability is a collection of features that enable a customer to achieve a use case.
-A capability is considered a superset of features and often tends to be an outside-in term that customers associate with an existing category such as application performance monitoring, applied intelligence, infrastructure monitoring, and .
+A capability is considered a superset of features and often tends to be an outside-in term that customers associate with an existing category such as application performance monitoring, alerts, infrastructure monitoring, and .
 In other words, capabilities are the things we'd treat as SKUs if we sold them all separately.

 Notes about features and capabilities: